bonetblai/weisfeiler-leman/README.md

 ```

 The output is the same.
 As it can be seen, there are overflows when computing the "pairing" function (the warning is emitted only for the first overflow).
 This is due that 64-bits integers are used rather than python bignums which are of arbitrary precision but much slower.

+The ASP implementation is a logical description of the constraints that an admissible coloring must satisfy.
+The solver then looks for an
+admissible coloring with minimum number of colors.